Jean-Francois-C/SAP-Security-Audit/README.md

   Valid SAP credentials are required.

 auxiliary/scanner/sap/sap_soap_ rfc_read_table.rb
 > Attempts to use the TH_SAPREL function to disclose information about the remote SAP system such as OS kernel version, database version, or SAP version and patch level.
 Valid SAP credentials are required.

 auxiliary/scanner/sap/sap_soap_ rfc_rzl_read_dir.rb
-> Attempts to use the RZL_READ_DIR_LOCAL function to enumerate directory contents on the remote le system.
+> Attempts to use the RZL_READ_DIR_LOCAL function to enumerate directory contents on the remote system.
   Valid SAP credentials are required.
 This module also can be used to launch an SMB Relay Attack.

 auxiliary/scanner/sap/sap_soap_ rfc_susr_rfc_user_interface.rb